15 Best Things to Do in Fairfield (CT)

 Lake Mohegan Recreation Area

-If you’re reluctant to swim in Long Island Sound, the calm and clean Lake Mohegan is a real alternative and is embedded in more than 170 acres of parkland.
+If you’re reluctant to swim in Long Island Sound, the calm and clean Lake Mohegan is a real alternative.
+It’s all embedded in more than 170 acres of parkland reclaimed from farms and a gravel mine.

 The expansive sandy beach is supervised by lifeguards in the summer, and there’s a roped swimming area marking out the depths.

-Fairfield Parks and Recreation organises swimming lessons for children in these waters, beginning with children aged four.
+Fairfield Parks and Recreation organizes swimming lessons for children in these waters, beginning with children aged four.

-Right by the shore is a children’s sprinkler park with misters and spouts that will cool little ones off and keep them entertained on hot days.
+Right by the shore is a children’s sprinkler park with misters and spouts that will keep little ones cool on hot days.

 6. Fairfield University Art Museum